Acts & Regulations

 Applicants for registration as an apprentice funeral director must:

-1. Complete a combination of academic / practical apprentice training and experience.
-The minimum requirement for practical experience is 25 funerals, 25 committals, and 25 arrangements.
-Apprentices must keep a detailed log of their activities and it must be signed by the training embalmer.
+3. During the course of apprenticeship, if approved, the apprentice is required to complete a combination of academic/practical apprentice training and experience.
+The minimum requirement for practical experience is that the apprentice (under the direct supervision of their approved, licensed mentor) conduct: 25 funerals, 25 committals, assist in 25 arrangements with their licensed, approved mentor, and conduct 25 arrangements.
+Apprentices must keep a detailed log of their activities and it must be reviewed, confirmed, and signed by the licensed, approved funeral director mentor.

 Waiting Period: